nuxencs/seasonpackarr/README.md

 in the `Category` field.
 Last but not least, you should enable `Skip Hash Check` to catch the initial swarm.

 > **Warning**

-> If you are doing this, you currently need to have all episodes of the pack downloaded already, otherwise the season pack torrent will error in your qBittorrent client.
+If you are skipping the hash check, you currently need to have all episodes of the pack downloaded already, otherwise\
+the season pack torrent will error in your qBittorrent client.